joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/07/24/us/politics/michael-whatley-north-carolina-senate.html

 **Fox evolved its approach to women's soccer with Euros broadcast, but are the changes too late?**\
-`Ahead of the Euros, Fox Sports’ president of insights and analytics said that the network was targeting 50 percent growth for viewership`\
+`Ahead of the Euros, Fox Sports’ president of insights and analytics said that the network was targeting 50 percent growth for viewership.`\
 https://nytimes.com/athletic/6512805/2025/07/24/fox-euros-media-coverage-2025/

 **Chris Paul's return to Los Angeles is all about fit and future, not past**\